decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 - [Early stopping lower bounds](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/) provide a bound on the number of rounds in execution where there are $0\leq f\leq t$ faults.
 In particular, in the best case executions where there are no faults at all ($f=0$).
   - $\min\\{f+2,t+1\\}$ round lower bound for Early Stopping for consensus with crashes and Early Deciding for uniform consensus with omission (crashes with fixed first)

-- Fischer, Lynch, Paterson 1985 ([FLP](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)) lower bound, three part series using bi-valency (uncommitted configuration) arguments:
+- Fischer, Lynch, Paterson 1985 ([FLP](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)) lower bound, three-part series using bi-valency (uncommitted configuration) arguments:
   - Consensus must have some initial state that is [uncommitted](/2019-12-15-consensus-model-for-FLP/):
   - This implies [executions with at least $f+1$ rounds in Synchrony](/2019-12-15-synchrony-uncommitted-lower-bound/).
   - The FLP result: [non-terminating executions in Asynchrony](/2019-12-15-asynchrony-uncommitted-lower-bound/).